rsksmart/covalent-docs/docs/content/chains/bsc-mainnet.md

 <Aside>

-All [__Class A__](https://www.covalenthq.com/docs/api/#tag--Class-A) endpoints are supported for the BSC mainnet.
-You can query either network via the unified API by changing the `chainId`.
+All [__Class A__](https://www.covalenthq.com/docs/api/#tag--Class-A) endpoints are supported for BSC Mainnet.
+You can query this blockchain via the unified API by changing the `chainId`.

 </Aside>